IU Health Implements Temporary Visitor Restrictions to Help Prevent the Spread of Respiratory Viruses

 December 20, 2019

-Due to a rise in the number of reported cases of flu and other respiratory viruses, IU Health is limiting visitors at some of its healthcare facilities to prevent further spreading protect patients and staff.
+Due to a rise in the number of reported cases of flu and other respiratory viruses, IU Health is limiting visitors at some of its healthcare facilities to prevent further spreading, and to protect patients and staff.

 Facility and Start Date